MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-help.md

 The **Help** function displays help information when working with command line Power Fx hosts, such as the [Power Platform CLI](../../developer/cli/introduction.md).

-Information includes the list of functions available and any deatails specific to the host.
-It is updated as more details and new functions are added.
+Information includes the list of functions available and any details specific to the host.
+It's updated as more guidance and new functions are added.

 > [!NOTE]
 > Most Power Fx hosts do not provide a **Help** function, instead relying on the documentation.